 Sexual activity without consent is sexual assault

 Raising awareness of consent, safety, and sexual assault and keeping the dialogue going throughout the year are key to creating a climate of respect on campus.
-Join the conversation and follow #getconsent during the month of October to learn more about events and resources focused on consent at Dal.

 It is everyone's responsibility to get consent if wanting to engage in sexual activity with another person.
 Sexual activity requires consent.